Discover What’s Really Causing Your Thyroid Symptoms.

 Adrenal dysfunction and thyroid dysfunction are so commonly co-occurring that treating one without evaluating the other routinely produces incomplete results.
 We use gender-specific testing to capture the full picture:

-• Men — Adrenocortex Panel: 4-point salivary cortisol to map the full daily rhythm, plus DHEA
+• Men — Salivary Test Panel: 4-point salivary cortisol to map the full daily rhythm, plus DHEA

-• Women — HU-Map Panel: Complete hormone mapping including cortisol rhythm, estrogen (total and fractions), progesterone, DHEA — and critically, the distinction between estrogen dominance (excess estrogen relative to progesterone) and estrogen decline (perimenopause/menopause), since these affect the thyroid differently
+• Women — Urine Hormone Test Panel: Complete hormone mapping including cortisol rhythm, estrogen (total and fractions), progesterone, DHEA — and critically, the distinction between estrogen dominance (excess estrogen relative to progesterone) and estrogen decline (perimenopause/menopause), since these affect the thyroid differently

 Estrogen dominance, for example, raises TBG (thyroid binding globulin), which reduces the amount of free — usable — thyroid hormone in circulation.
 This is a common and commonly missed driver of thyroid symptoms in women.